 A samovar is a metal urn, with a spigot at its base, used - especially in Russia - to boil water for tea.

 Historical literature has identified samovars as being used in China, Turkey, and West Mongolia in the 17th century.

 The trade treaty of New Chinsk in 1689 established a border between China and Russia allowing chests of tea to be transported to Tsar Alexis.
 The Russian tea service centered around the samovar, an adaptation of the Chinese and Tibetan tea kettles.

-Initially water was heated in the large samovar body by an integrated central tube in which charcoal or pine cones were burned.
-Over time later kerosene or spirit was used as fuel to heat the central element, and latterly in the mid 1900’s, electricity.
+Initially, water was heated in the large samovar body by an integrated central tube in which charcoal or pine cones were burned.
+Later, kerosene or spirit was used as fuel to heat the central element, and latterly in the mid 1900s, electricity.